aybruhm/aybruhm/README.md

 <br>

 My names are Abraham Israel.
 I go by the unique code name **Abram 🐼**, I am a passionate self-taught python developer and software engineer from Africa/Nigeria.
-My passion for software lies with dreaming up ideas and making them come true by translating them into elegant interfaces.
-I have over 4 years of personal experience developing and designing software for the web, from simple landing pages, custom web/restful applications to building enhanced end-user functionality.
+My passion for software lies in dreaming up ideas and making them come true by translating them into elegant interfaces.
+I have over 4 years of personal experience developing and designing software for the web, from simple landing pages, and custom web/restful applications to building enhanced end-user functionality.

 <br>